-The Tour of Matabungkay (TOM), one of the biggest and longest-running amateur cycling competitions in the Philippines, has been in full swing for fourteen years.
+The Tour of Matabungkay (TOM), one of the biggest and longest-running amateur cycling competitions in the Philippines, has been around since 2004.

-The TOM, a yearly coveted three-day bikathon, is annually organized by the head organizer and race director, Architect Quin Baterna.
+The TOM, a yearly coveted three-day bikathon, is organized by the head honcho and race director, Architect Quin Baterna.

 TOM 2018 is comprised of six different categories, to wit:

 - 24 to 35